Assignment 2 File System

 compiler will blindly emit function calls and variable reads as requested.
 In

-other words, as with every other use of unsafe
+other words, as with every other use of unsafe, the compiler assumes that what

 you’ve done is correct.
-At link-time, symbols named outside_function
+At link-time, symbols named outside_function and

-must exist for the program to successfully link.
+outside_global must exist for the program to successfully link.

 For a Rust function to be called from a foreign program, the function’s location